adobe/helix-static/README.md

 ## About

 Helix Static is a shared microservice for [Project Helix](https://www.project-helix.io) that serves static files from GitHub.
-It includes following features:
+It includes the following features:

-- mime type detection
+- MIME type detection
 - large file dection (large files get redirected and served from the CDN)
 - generation of long-cachable URLs for JS and CSS assets
 - replacement of URLs in JS and CSS assets with references to long-cacheable URLs (through ESI)